thomasgrsp/Vectorized_NN/README.md

 # Vectorized_NN
-Vectorized Implementation of a neural network
+Vectorized Implementation of a neural network using Numpy

 Data - Diabetes